ethereum-push-notification-service/ethGlobal-epns-guides/FinalDraft.md

 To setup the channel, you will need to do the following steps:

 * Ensure that you have [created your own channel](https://docs.epns.io/developers/developer-zone/create-your-notif-channel) and make a ***note of the private key used for the same.***
-* Head to `src/sample_showrunners` from the git clone of epns-showrunners-framework-staging which you had done earlier.
+* Head to `src/sample_showrunners` from the git clone of [push-showrunners-framework-staging](https://github.com/ethereum-push-notification-service/push-showrunners-framework-staging) which you had done earlier.
 * Copy the folder helloWorld and drop it in src/showrunners folder.

 > You might notice that the showrunners has already moved to complain about helloWorldKeys.json not containing the correct private key.